lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

    picom-conf

 from the command line.
-The icon for Window Effects is a gear button with a c in it to launch Window Effects.
-Of course for this to have any effect the compton compositor needs to be running so see `Chapter 3.2.13 <https://manual.lubuntu.me/3/3.2/3.2.13/session_settings.html>`_ for how to autostart applications.
-To start the compton compositor just once :menuselection:`Accessories --> picom` from the menu.
+The icon for Picom Configuration is a gear button with a c in it to launch Picom Configuration.
+Of course for this to have any effect the picom compositor needs to be running so see `Chapter 3.2.13 <https://manual.lubuntu.me/3/3.2/3.2.13/session_settings.html>`_ for how to autostart applications.
+To start the picom compositor just once :menuselection:`Accessories --> picom` from the menu.